Closed self-shrinking surfaces in $\mathbb{R}^3$ via the torus: Introduction

 Instead of (N1) one may substitute: \begin{itemize} \item[(N1')] \emph{The kernel for the linearized operator $\mathcal{L}$ on $\mathcal{W}$, with Neumann conditions on $\partial\mathcal{W}$, is trivial (unbalancing condition).} \end{itemize}

 The Neumann version (N1') of the non-degeneracy conditions will be used for the construction of the closed, embedded self-shrinkers where one solves the self-shrinker equations for graphs with the Neumann conditions over the circle of intersection of the torus and symmetry plane $\mathbb{T}^2\cap\mathcal{P}$, where $\mathbb{T}^2$ denotes a self-shrinking torus.
-Then the closed surfaces are obtained via doubling them by reflection through this plane.
+Then the closed surfaces are obtained via simple doubling, by reflection through this plane, where standard regularity theory guarantees smoothness.

-An important version of the above conditions, is the one obtained by imposing symmetries, say under a group $G$, throughout the construction.
-Indeed, one may then restrict to verifying the non-degeneracy conditions (N1)-(N2) under the additional assumption of the symmetries in $G$.
+Yet another important version of the above conditions, is the one obtained by imposing symmetries, say under a large (discrete) subgroup $G\subseteq O(3)$, throughout the construction.
+Indeed, one may then restrict to verifying the non-degeneracy conditions (N1)--(N2) under the additional assumption of the symmetries in $G$.

-While some properties of the Jacobi fields can be deduced from the known eigenvalues and -functions for the stability operator $\mathcal{L}$ (see e.g. \cite{CM2}) one does not obtain enough accurate information for our purposes.
+While some properties of the Jacobi fields can be deduced from the known eigenvalues and eigenfunctions for the stability operator $\mathcal{L}$ (see e.g. \cite{CM2}), one does not seem to obtain enough accurate information for our purposes.
 We show how to estimate the quantities using the (generalized) Bellman-Gr\"{o}nwall's inequalities for second order Sturm-Liouville problems, and explicit test functions.